 Let's keep the pressure down!

 During Preeclampsia Awareness Month in May, WIC staff can help spread awareness about this potentially life-threatening condition, as well as other hypertensive disorders.
 Preeclampsia is a disorder that occurs only during pregnancy and the postpartum period, affecting both the mother and the unborn baby.
-If the condition results in lower blood supply to the fetus, there may be less oxygen and fewer nutrients available for optimal fetal development.
+If the condition results in lower blood supply to the fetus, less oxygen and fewer nutrients may be available for optimal fetal development.
 Eclampsia and HELLP Syndrome are two other pregnancy related blood pressure conditions.

-Mothers with pregnancy-related high blood pressure can experience symptoms such as severe headaches, nausea or vomiting or have no symptoms at all.
-Share resources with your WIC families that can help them understand the importance of early and regular prenatal care and talking with their health care provider about symptoms of preeclampsia and high blood pressure during pregnancy.
+Some examples of preeclampsia symptoms may include a headache that will not go away, changes in vision, nausea or vomiting, and swelling of the face or hands.
+Some have no symptoms, which is why it is important for pregnant women to visit their health care team regularly.
+Share resources that can help WIC moms understand the importance of early and regular prenatal care and talking with their health care provider about symptoms of preeclampsia and high blood pressure during pregnancy.

-Preeclampsia and other hypertensive disorders of pregnancy are a leading cause of maternal and infant morbidity.
+Preeclampsia and other hypertensive disorders during pregnancy are a leading cause of maternal and infant morbidity.

 CDC resources for WIC staff to learn and help educate participants on this topic include information about: